Vernon-444/Vernon-444/README.md

 - 👋 Hi, My name is Brayden Vernon
 - 👀 I’m interested in gaming, disc golf, longboarding, and coding!
-- 🌱 I’m currently learning Python and some basic web applications
+- 🌱 I’m currently learning Bootstrap and some basic web applications
 - 💞️ I’m looking to collaborate on various projects involving web development!
 - 📫 How to reach me: 4933@holbertonstudents.com